Session I Classes (June 26-July 8)

 “Practical studies in the art of clown starting from recognition of the comic, related to personal daily gestuality”

 My goal during the pedagogic activity has always been to arouse within the student, the need of constructing their own Comic Identity of the Body, finding again the simplicity, the tenderness, and the strength to be able to be present in the scene together with the public.
 Inducing the students to find their own Comic Identity of the Body means to recognise in themselves the stupidity (folly), which is for the clown a high quality in comedy.
 We don’t turn into a stupid person, we already are.
 Being stupid means to marvel, to understand the world in a different way, instead of not understanding it at all; it means to use your own eyes, not for photographing and analysing the society, but for holding the public and answering their necessities.
 Therefore, it doesn’t mean to add, but to extract, to strip yourself from the concepts and shapes, making the act of being in the scene transparent.
 And this is a constant condition that is very hard to assume because it is unconscious.

-I believe that the clown’s work is fundamental to put the actor of our days back in contact with it’s own fragility, making him/her find their own expressive strength in this vulnerable situation.
+I believe that the clown’s work is fundamental to put the actor of our days back in contact with it’s own fragility, making them find their own expressive strength in this vulnerable situation.

 A journey through exercises, games and improvisations with the aim of identifying and structuring the comic aspect of each student.

 6 Total Credit Hours (optional)